About the farming team

 Clive Thomas

-Clive Thomas is the Soil Association’s senior forestry adviser, leading work on regenerative forestry, tree integration in farming and policy around carbon and natural capital markets.
-A fellow of the Institute of Chartered Foresters, he has over 30 years’ experience in private and state forestry.
-Clive is also an experienced trainer, delivering courses in agroforestry, FSC® standards and responsible forest management in the UK and internationally.
+Clive Thomas is the Soil Association’s senior forestry adviser, leading work on regenerative forestry, farm woodland management and integration of trees into farming (agroforestry).
+A fellow of the Institute of Chartered Foresters, he has over 30 years’ experience in private and state forestry plus 10 years with the Soil Association.
+Clive is also an experienced trainer, delivering courses in regenerative forestry, agroforestry, FSC® standards and responsible forest management.

 Colleen McCulloch